 Time-bound: By when?
 For your 60 hour experiences, it will typically be the last date of your clinical experience.
-For longer P a g e clinical rotations, you might have dates for goal completion staggered throughout your experience.
+For longer clinical rotations, you might have dates for goal completion staggered throughout your experience.

 Virtual Site Visit Consent Form